 I feel like I live each day steeped in yoga and meditation.
 I am writer for an international kids’ yoga company.
 I teach children and families regularly and even lead workshops teaching educators, counselors, parents, coaches, and therapists how to share yoga with children.
 I’ve been teaching yoga, breathing, and meditation to adults for over a decade.
 Yoga is my bread-and-butter, so to speak.
-So you’d think that I practice what I teach.
+You would think that I practice what I teach!

 I can only hope my students, young and old, are able to take what they’ve learned from their yoga and meditation classes and apply it in the real world.
 Yoga is easy to do on the mat.
 The real work is to practice it in moments of fear, anxiety, or chaos.